glutengo/rendering-strategies/backend/res/posts/rendering-strategies/rendering-strategies.md

 ## SSR with with re-hydration

 Comparing the two techniques, it seems useful to find a solution which combines the best of the two:
-Having a fully rendered DOM in the initial Request and not needing a page reload when navigating through the application.
+Having a fully rendered DOM in the initial request and not needing a page reload when navigating through the application.

-To achieve that, we need to to render the initially requested page on the server and still bootstrap the full application in the browser again.
+To achieve that, we need to render the initially requested page on the server and still bootstrap the full application in the browser again.
-If we would just do that and let our single page application clean the DOM Element where it uses as a rendering target, we would end up with a temporarily blank screen.
+If we would just do that and let our single page application clean the DOM element which it uses as a rendering target, we would end up with a temporarily blank screen.
 To avoid that, a technique called *hydration* or *re-hydration* has emerged.

 > "Rehydration: “booting up” JavaScript views on the client such that they reuse the server-rendered HTML’s DOM tree and data." <sup>[[1]](#ref-1)</sup>